Scott Sears, DVM - Owner

 Genevieve Williamson, VMD

 Dr. Williamson grew up in New Hampshire, where she kept her horse and competed in eventing.
 She completed her BS in Animal Science at the University of Connecticut in 2009.
 She went on to the University of Pennsylvania School of Veterinary Medicine and graduated in 2013.
 Following graduation, she completed a one year internship at New England Equine Medical & Surgical Center and joined Connecticut Equine Clinic in 2014.
 Her interests include primary care, internal medicine and sports medicine.
+Dr. Williamson is certified in Equine Veterinary Medical Manipulation (the veterinary equivalent to chiropractic therapy) and offers this as a complementary treatment modality.

 Jenn grew up in Connecticut riding Saddlebreds.
 She started working as a small animal veterinary technician in high school.
 She moved to New Hampshire while in college, where she continued as a veterinary technician and also took on the care of horses at a Standardbred breeding farm.
 After returning to Connecticut in 1992 to help her parents manage their farm, Jenn also took a position as emergency and small animal technician in the shoreline area.
 She began working as a large animal technician for Connecticut Equine Clinic in February of 2005.
 She currently resides in East Haddam with her husband, their four dogs, four cats, and her Fresian Sport Horse Hagen.